 - February 17, 2021

 - By: Greenpath Financial Wellness

+3. Check your credit report.
 Go to annualcreditreport.com for a free copy of your credit report.
 If you notice that late payments have affected your score, you can add a short statement to your report explaining your situation.
-You still may see some impact to your credit report, but it can help with future lenders.
+You still may see some impact on your credit report, but it can help with future lenders.